-An LPT and QS has been put into place reinsuring the loss reserves on the 2022 and prior years of account to MPMIC.
-This will provide stability to the syndicate on any future loss movements.
-The reinsurance recovery included within the Net Technical Provisions at 31 December 2022 as part of the LPT and QS was £103.7m (2021: £28.8m).
-Deposits from reinsurers represents the funds withheld by the syndicate due to MPMIC under the terms of the contract.
+In previous years an LPT and QS was put into place reinsuring the loss reserves on the 2022 and prior years of account to MPMIC.
+This was to provide stability to the Syndicate on any future loss movements.
+The reinsurance recovery included within the Net Technical Provisions at 31 December 2023 as part of the LPT and QS was £99.5m (2022: £103.7m).
+Deposits from reinsurers represents the funds withheld by the Syndicate due to MPMIC under the terms of the contract.